kaitai-io/kaitai_struct_compiler/js/README.md

 For more info on Kaitai Struct, please refer to http://kaitai.io/

-Note that reference Kaitai Struct compiler is written Scala, and thus can be compiled for a variety of platforms, such as JVM, JavaScript and native binaries.
+Note that reference Kaitai Struct compiler is written in Scala, and thus can be compiled for a variety of platforms, such as JVM, JavaScript and native binaries.
 This package is compiled to be run JavaScript environments.